rtreacy87/nvim/wikis/rags-implementation-wiki/03-setting-up-vectorcode.md

 VectorCode provides these main commands:

 - **`vectorcode init`** - Initialize a project for VectorCode
+    - This will initalize a project for VectorCode.
+It will create a `.vectorcode` directory in the project root.
+This directory will contain the configuration file and other metadata.
 - **`vectorcode vectorise`** - Index files or directories
+    - This will index the files or directories.
+It will create a collection in the ChromaDB database.
+The collection will contain the vector embeddings for the files.
 - **`vectorcode query`** - Search the indexed codebase
 - **`vectorcode ls`** - List indexed files and collections
 - **`vectorcode drop`** - Remove collections or files